MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-8.md

 Porting Kit implementers can now safely use the TEE property `DRM_TEE_PROPERTY_REQUIRES_MINIMAL_REVOCATION_DATA` in order to reduce the size of the revocation data package passed into the TEE when building the RKB.

+### ECC Validation Patch Detection Improvements (4.8.95 QFE)

+Added more ways for Device PK clients to communicate they have the ECC Patch to the Server SDK.
+In addition to updating your Company Certificate to use our new ECC Patch Root, clients can also use the TEE Property `DRM_TEE_PROPERTY_SUPPORTS_ECC_POINT_VALIDATION` with the 4.8.95 QFE Device PK, or update their Device Certificate's Model Name to include the string `[ECV]` on any Device PK version.

+A new boolean property `IsECCPatched` has been added to the `ILicenseChallenge` interface.
+This property will perform the three checks described above and will be set to `true` if **any** of them are true.

 ## Changes in PlayReady Server SDK Version 4.8

 ### General Server Changes